BART Streams: Real-time Reconstruction Using a Modular Framework for Pipeline Processing: Results

 \subsubsection{End-to-End Latency}

 The latency of our RT-MRI setup was measured using different methods (\cref{sec:methods_latency}).
 The measurement was repeated three times, with almost identical outcome.
 One instance of these measurements is shown in \cref{fig:latency}.
 The BART-internal timing measurements reveal the amounts of time required for preprocessing, reconstruction and post processing, which are \qty{3(2)}{ms}, \qty{13(2)}{\ms} and \qty{13(1)}{ms}, respectively.
 Relative to the acquisition time of a single frame, which is \(13\cdot2.1\,\)\si{ms}\(=27.3\,\)\si{ms}, all steps are relatively fast.
-Post-processing includes removal of oversampling and a median filter.
 Without the median filter post processing time is \qty{2(1)}{ms}.

 The latency measured from the perspective of the software running on the scanner matches the total latency measured within BART with a difference of approximately \qty{5}{ms} corresponding to the network transfer.
 The end-to-end latency of \qty{205(20)}{ms} is several times larger than the other two latency measurements with only \qty{28(2)}{ms} from the BART reconstruction.
 This discrepancy between end-to-end latency compared to the other measurements has multiple sources.
 For instance, the acquisition time itself contributes to the end-to-end latency.
 Furthermore, time-dependent filters such as the median filter do not affect the signal processing time too much, but have a large impact on the end-to-end latency.
 Without median filter, an end-to-end latency of \qty{146(13)}{ms} is achieved.
 Several other possible sources are treated in the discussion.